 Anita Agers Brooks motivates 21st century women and men to dynamic break-throughs, blending mind, heart, body, and spirit, as an Inspirational Business/Life Coach, International Speaker, Certified Personality Trainer, and Common Trauma Expert.

 A multi-published, award-winning author, Anita’s titles reach a wide range of audiences in the Christian and general marketplaces.
 Her books include the Amazon Best Seller and Readers’ Favorite International Award Winner, Getting Through What You Can’t Get Over, Barbour Publishing.
-Her latest book, Exceedingly: Stories, Skills, and Strategies for Unearthing Your Abundant Purpose, releases 2019 with Kregel Publishing.
+Her latest book, Exceedingly: Spiritual Strategies for Living On Purpose, With Purpose, and for an Abundant Purpose, releases 2019 with Kregel Publishing.
 You can find her titles at most bookstores and online retailers.

 Anita fulfills her mission to help people make fresh starts with fresh faith, sharing hope and healing from the page and the stage.
 Connect and keep up with Anita on social media or at anitabrooks.com.
 Email email@example.com for more information or to inquire about having her speak to your group.